 What will be the future of manufacturing?

-The future of manufacturing will be be shaped by increased automation, use of AI and advanced technologies, sustainability and green manufacturing, collaboration of people and machines.
+The future of manufacturing will be be shaped by increased automation, use of AI and advanced technologies, sustainability and green manufacturing, industrial automation trends like metaverse, collaboration of people and machines.

 Is AI the future of manufacturing?